The Challengers (game show): Format #1

 The initial Ultimate Challenge format saw the round played for an accumulating cash jackpot.
 The difference between it and most other game show bonus rounds was that a champion had to qualify to play the round by winning three consecutive matches.
 When a champion qualified, the round would be played at the start of the next episode, and the first round of the main game would be shortened to accommodate it.

 Two categories were presented to the champion at the beginning of the round, and each one had three different question subjects.
 The champion selected a category and was then shown the question subjects in the order in which they would be asked, and was given five seconds to think before answering each question.
 Answering all three questions correctly won the Ultimate Challenge and the jackpot, while an incorrect answer at any point ended the round and awarded nothing.

 Originally, the jackpot had a starting value of $50,000 and was to increase in value by $5,000 for each time the Ultimate Challenge was played and not won.
 The series began with the jackpot at $55,000, since the round had been played on a special preview episode prior to its actual premiere and was not won.
 During the first two weeks of episodes, however, no champion won enough games to play the Ultimate Challenge.
 Therefore, two changes were made to the format beginning on the September 17, 1990 episode of The Challengers.
 One change took effect immediately, adding $1,000 to the jackpot every day it went unclaimed whether a champion had played for it or not.
 The other took effect once the jackpot was won, as the starting value was cut to $25,000.

-On September 24, the Ultimate Challenge was completed for $60,000.
-Between then and November 20, when the original format was retired, the round was played a total of five times and won on four occasions.
+The first Ultimate Challenge played after the preview episode was on September 24, 1990, and successfully completed for $60,000.
+The last Ultimate Challenge under its original format was played on November 20, 1990, and was successfully completed for $31,000.
+In between those dates, the round was played three additional times and won twice.

 Format #2

-Beginning on November 21, 1990, the Ultimate Challenge was reconfigured as a daily bonus round with $10,000 cash at stake.
-Initially, as before, the champion was presented with a choice of categories before the round began.
-Later the choice was dropped and the champion was told the category at the outset of the round.
+Beginning on November 21, 1990, the Ultimate Challenge was played daily at the end of the program for $10,000.
+Once the category was given to the champion (originally, there was a choice of two as before), he/she was asked one question that could (and often did) require multiple answers.
+To win the $10,000 prize, the champion had to correctly answer all parts of the question.

-Instead of needing to answer three questions correctly to win the Ultimate Challenge, the champion only had to answer one.
-However, the question could and often did contain multiple answers and all parts had to be answered correctly in order for the champion to win the $10,000.

-The Ultimate Challenge was eventually done away with; while an exact date has yet to be determined, the round was retired sometime after the February 15, 1991, episode.